Giant Eagle® supermarkets have proudly served our customers for more than 80 years. This is our story.

 - Giant Eagle further simplifies grocery shopping for busy customers.

-- Grows to 137 stores, ranging in size from 106,000 square-feet superstores to small neighborhood markets.
+- Grows to 137 stores, ranging in size from 106,000 square-foot superstores to small neighborhood markets.

 - Introduces the Eagle's Nest®, an in-store, supervised learning activity center for shoppers' children.